charlie-vf/gay-street-games/README.md

 - The checkboxes on the form are not required to be checked in order for the form to be submitted, unlike the text fields, as HTML5 doesn't allow the instruction of at least one box needing to be checked amongst multiple.
 Once I've learnt the relevant JavaScript, I'll add this feature to the boxes.
+- I would like to add another page more dedicated to the Twitch side of the group, with video clips and links to individual channels, however time constraints and priority management did not allow me to do this.